 New Students Click Here

-The linchpin of naval aviation operations, the mission of the highly-valued E-2C Hawkeye is to provide command and control leadership to aircraft carrier strike groups.
+The linchpin of naval aviation operations, the mission of the highly-valued E-2C/D Hawkeye is to provide command and control leadership to aircraft carrier strike groups.
 Manufactured by Northrop-Grumman, the Hawkeye is flown by eleven fleet squadrons stationed in Norfolk, VA, PT.
 MUGU, Ca, and Atsugi, Japan.
 A highly flexible aircraft, the carrier-based Hawkeye has a trio of detection systems which are able to detect ships and aircraft in excess of 300 nautical miles.
 When this "over-the-horizon" detection capability is combined with a suite of communications equipment and a highly trained aircrew, the Hawkeye is a potent airborne weapon for any mission in which the carrier air wing takes part, from strike and air-intercept-control to close-air-support for ground forces as well as search and rescue missions.
 Regardless of its assigned mission, the Hawkeye is a priceless player in the airborne command and control of the United States Armed Forces.

 The mission of the highly-valued C-2A Greyhound, manufactured by Northrop-Grumman, is to provide high priority logistics support to aircraft carrier strike groups.
 Flown by the VRC-30 "Providers" at San Diego, Ca, VRC-30-Detachment Five stationed at Atsugi, Japan, the VRC-40 "Rawhides" and the VAW-120 "Greyhawks," both stationed at Norfolk, VA, the Greyhound delivers throughout every region of the world.

 A highly flexible aircraft, the Greyhound, also commonly referred to as the Carrier On-Board Delivery (COD), lands aboard aircraft carriers principally to deliver cargo, mail, and passengers.
-Additionally, the Greyhound is an approved special warfare asset, capable of airdropping a SeAL (Sea Air Land) platoon's inflatable combat rubber raiding craft out of its ramp, and deploying the platoon after its release.
-This enable the SeALs to operate in close proximity to enemy shores.
+Additionally, the Greyhound is an approved special warfare asset, capable of airdropping a SAAL (Sea Air Land) platoon's inflatable combat rubber raiding craft out of its ramp, and deploying the platoon after its release.
+This enable the SEALs to operate in close proximity to enemy shores.
 A similar capability allows the Greyhound to be used as a viable search and rescue (SAR) platform, capable of airdropping life rafts and provisions to people who are in peril on the sea.
 Regardless of its assigned mission, the Greyhound is a priceless player in the logistical support for the United States Armed Forces.